TheodoreDavis/Chem-E-Car/README.md

 # Chem-E-Car
-Repository to hold code diagrams and pictures for the chem-e-car project
+Repository to hold code, diagrams, and pictures for the chem-e-car project